mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Yet another example is the administration of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
 To assure that all parties meet the operational and security requirements necessary to provide the desired properties, the [CA/Browser Forum](https://cabforum.org) was established as an oversight body that involves both of those parties as stakeholders.

 In each of these examples, setup and ongoing operation of a multi-stakeholder organization is not trivial.
-This is the major downside of such an approach.
+This is a major downside of such an approach.
 Additionally, the legitimacy of such an organization cannot be assumed, and may be difficult to establish and maintain (see, eg, {{LEGITIMACY-MULTI}}).
 This concern is especially relevant if the function being coordinated is broad, complex, and/or contentious.

 ## Blockchains Are Not Magical {#distributed}